 Color Psychology & Product Design

-Color psychology in product design and design, in general, is a no-brainer and should be part of what you do as a designer, especially if you’ve been to design school.
-What gets interesting is when we start to get into the nuances of different colors, like browns (think Hershey’s brown), and other colors that have to be spot on or they just end up being “so-wrong!”.
-Getting the color right on screens is becoming much more important as screens are getting extremely color accurate.
+Color psychology in product design, and design, in general, is a no-brainer that should be part of what you do as a designer - especially if you’ve been to design school.
+What gets interesting is when we explore the nuances of subtle color differences, like browns for instance (think Hershey’s brown), and other colors that have to be spot-on or else they end up being oh-so-wrong.
+Getting the color right on screens is also more critical because today they are remarkably color accurate.

-Check out this great related article by Muditha Batagoda: https://uxplanet.org/how-color-can-effect-emotion-ccab0431b1d
+Check out this related article by Muditha Batagoda: https://uxplanet.org/how-color-can-effect-emotion-ccab0431b1d